-Asset valuations are carried out on a rolling programme basis with 20% of assets valued each year.
+Asset valuations are carried out on a rolling programme basis with one third of assets valued each year.
 In addition significant assets, investment properties and assets held for sale are valued each year.
-This provides a full revaluation every 5 years in line with statutory requirements.
-The 2017/18 valuations were carried out internally by Northumbria Police Asset Manager, Tim Rodgers Bsc (Hons), MRICS Registered Valuer, supported by Northumbria Police Estates Surveyor, James Clare MRICS Registered Valuer.
+This provides a full revaluation every three years which is within statutory requirements.
+The 2018/19 valuations were carried out internally by Northumbria Police Asset Manager, Tim Rodgers BSc (Hons), MRICS Registered Valuer, supported by Northumbria Police Estates Surveyor, James Clare MRICS Registered Valuer.